Pathfinder - Occultist Implement Schools Breakdown

 - Obey (Sp): Command is a 1st-level spell.
 You can do much better.

 Occultists are not blasters by any means.
 Their offensive spell options are pitifully slim, and with only 2/3 spellcasting they don't get the high level spells that evokers need to remain viable in a game where dealing damage is already one of the least effective ways to play a spellcaster.
-Still, Energy Ray is the Occultist's only meaningful offensive option without a daily usage limitation.
-Its damage will quickly outstrip what the occultist could do with a weapon, and the reliability of a ranged touch attack can't be ignored.
+Energy Ray looks tempting, but its damage is too poor to justify spending precious mental focus.

 Resonant Power: Intense Focus (Su): The payoff isn't great, and Occultists have very few spells and focus powers which deal direct damage.
 Energy Ray will probably benefit most from investing in this ability.